How To Choose The Right Gravel Bike For You

 Gravel bike frames come in variety of materials, each with their relative merits and disadvantages.
 Aluminium is the most affordable lightweight option, but does not make for the most comfortable ride and is susceptible to material fatigue over time.
 Steel bikes are renowned for their comfort and durability, but are relatively heavier and rust never sleeps, particularly for a bike that will be out and about in a variety of conditions and elements.

 When it comes to a high-end gravel bike, two materials rise above the rest: carbon and titanium.
 Choosing the right one for you comes down to an understanding of your needs and how they are served by each of these materials.
 In essence, carbon fiber generally sets the standard with regards to the stiffness-to-weight ratio, delivering the ultimate in lightweight performance.
 It can also be formed any which way the frame designer wants it to be, typically resulting in the shapely, modern aesthetic most cyclists today prefer.
 The relative weakness of carbon is sturdiness – simply put, carbon frames can crack under impact.
-Titanium, on the other hand is relatively bulletproof and doesn’t deteriorate over time.
-It is the most well rounded of bike-building materials, offering a superior stiffness-to-weight-to-comfort-to-toughness ratio, along with the capacity to be set-up with a variety of eyelets to facilitate backpacking.
-And with the advent of new school, shaped titanium frame profiles, nothing compares to its everlasting beauty.
+Titanium, on the other hand, is the gravel connaisseur's choice, offering uncomparable durability and a superior stiffness-to-weight-to-comfort ratio.
+With the advent of new school, shaped titanium frame profiles, nothing compares to its everlasting beauty.